 noScript

-A hair wash session at a beauty salon may sound like the ideal way to unwind after a long week, but a recent trip to a salon left an indelible mark on a 50-year-old woman who suffered a stroke during her hair wash before a haircut.
+A hair wash session at a beauty salon may sound like the ideal way to unwind after a long week, but a recent trip to a salon left an indelible mark on a 50-year-old woman who suffered a beauty parlour stroke during her hair wash before a haircut.

 Doctors call it beauty parlour stroke syndrome